Use Type Annotations#

 • IDRef[RelatedModel] for foreign-key fields

-• View generics only when you want precise perform_* handler typing
+• View generics only when you want precise typing on the methods you override

 That keeps everyday usage clean while still allowing stricter typing for projects that want it.